-Aetna considers certolizumab pegol experimental and investigational for all other indications (e.g., psoriatic arthritis) because its effectiveness for indications other than the ones listed above has not been established.
+Aetna considers certolizumab pegol experimental and investigational for all other indications (e.g., Behcet's disease, ocular inflammation/uveitis, and sarcoidosis; not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established.

-There are several brands of targeted immune modulators on the market.
+Note: There are several brands of targeted immune modulators on the market.
 There is a lack of reliable evidence that any one brand of targeted immune modulator is superior to other brands for medically necessary indications.
-Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab), Simponi (golimumab) and Stelara (ustekinumab) brands of targeted immune modulators ("least cost brands of targeted immune modulators") are less costly to Aetna.
-Consequently, because other brands (e.g., Amevive (alefacept), Actemra (tocilizumab), Cimzia (certolizumab), Kineret (anakinra), Orencia (abatacept), Rituxan (rituximab) and Xeljanz (tofacitinib)) of injectables are more costly than these least cost brands of targeted immune modulators, and least cost brands of targeted immune modulators are at least as likely to produce equivalent therapeutic results, no other brands of targeted immune modulator will be considered medically necessary unless the member has a contraindication, intolerance or incomplete response to at least 2 of the least cost brands of targeted immune modulator: Enbrel, Humira, Remicade, Simponi or Stelara, for the same medically necessary indication.
+Enbrel (etanercept), Humira (adalimumab), Remicade (infliximab), Simponi Aria (golimumab intravenous), and Stelara (ustekinumab) brands of targeted immune modulators ("least cost brands of targeted immune modulators") are less costly to Aetna.
+Consequently, because other brands (e.g., Actemra (tocilizumab), Cimzia (certolizumab), Cosentyx (secukinumab), Entyvio (vedolizumab), Kineret (anakinra), Orencia (abatacept), Otezla (apremilast), Rituxan (rituximab), Simponi (golimumab) and Xeljanz (tofacitinib)) of injectables are more costly than these least cost brands of targeted immune modulators, and least cost brands of targeted immune modulators are at least as likely to produce equivalent therapeutic results, no other brands of targeted immune modulator will be considered medically necessary unless the member has a contraindication, intolerance or incomplete response to at least 2 of the least cost brands of targeted immune modulator: Enbrel, Humira, Remicade, Simponi Aria, or Stelara, for the same medically necessary indication.
 If the least costly targeted immune modulator does not have the labeled indication (see appendix), then Aetna considers medically necessary another brand of targeted immune modulator that has the required labeling indication.